Information for Authors

 Style of Manuscript

 Manuscripts should be submitted in a double column format using an IEEE style file.
-T-ASE papers can be any length but a mandatory excess page charges apply after page 12 for Regular papers and after page 6 for Short papers (this includes illustrations).
 Submitted papers should be close to the intended length to facilitate prompt review.
 Submitting long papers and then reducing length after review is strongly discouraged.
-This charge is $175 per page of each page over the first 12 pages for Regular and 6 pages for short.
+This charge is $175 per page of each page over the first 12 pages for Regular.

-Uploaded information: A cover letter, an abstract (up to 200 words for Regular Papers and 50 words for Communications and Short Papers), a Note to Practitioners right after the abstract, keywords, and the type of paper (Regular, Short, or Communication Item).
+Uploaded information: A cover letter, an abstract (up to 200 words for Regular Papers and 50 words for Communications), a Note to Practitioners right after the abstract, keywords, and the type of paper (Regular or Communication Item).